themonolith-1/PHP-Website-Template/README.md

    - Clone or download this repository.
    - Place the folder in your web server's root directory.
 3. **Usage:**
-   - Open your browser and navigate to `http://localhost/php-web/` (adjust path as needed).
+   - Open your browser and navigate to `http://localhost/php-web/` (replace `php-web` with your folder name if different).

 ## Quick Start: Running Locally